Xicnet/radioflow/README.md

 If everything is properly setup on your side, the emulator should open up and run _Nacional Rock_ station app.

-_Note that your emulator needs Internet access to properly work_
+_Note that your emulator needs Internet access to properly work._

+In case you find any trouble or bug, please report it!

 ## Developers welcome